 Matthew supports Covid-affected Kiwis to find employment and careers in environmental restoration.
 He works closely with a number of SBN’s restoration project partners to increase their recruitment and operational capabilities whilst simultaneously building relationships with large funders to upscale operations and increase employment opportunities.
 Matt has a Bachelors’ degree in Biodiversity Management and spent years working in the field managing revegetation projects.
 He also spent time working in local government managing conservation programmes, including community education.
 Matt has a permaculture design certificate and spends his spare time ensuring he remains connected to nature in the garden.

 Patricia is our brand and design strategist, in charge of inspiring people to fall in love with our work.
 She’s an insightful designer specialising in brand strategy, emotional design and storytelling.
-Her professional experience includes identity systems, visual communications, corporate design and marketing in the creative industries, the NZ government and private sector.
+Her professional experience includes identity systems, visual communication, corporate design and marketing in the creative industries, the NZ government and private sector.
 Patricia holds a Master of Design (AUT University), a Graduate Diploma of Creative Technologies (Media Design School) and a Bachelor of Graphic Design.
-Patricia is fascinated by design innovation through sustainable practices.
+Patricia loves design innovation inspired by sustainability.

 Piet is a first-generation Kiwi from Dutch parents.
 He grew up in Te Tai Tokerau (Northland) and is passionate about our wonderful natural environment and nurturing its restoration and protection.
 He has worked for a variety of councils around Northland and Tāmaki Makaurau in roles focused on resource management, business improvement and leadership.
 He enjoyed 11 years with Te Papa Atawhai (DoC) including a 20-month secondment with Fonterra.
 He has also been the Kaitiaki Manager for Ngāti Manuhiri Settlement Trust.